 ***** Add augmented reality to display the same information about the city but dynamically.
-This can add a value point for your app.
+This can add a value point for your gps app app.

 Indoor location tracking for hospitals

 Finding the way inside a hospital for anyone can be daunting.
 Let’s all agree the inside of any hospital looks like a maze.
 This creates frustration for patients and their family members.
-An indoor navigation app for the hospitals can help direct patients or visitors to the right place in an instant.
+A real-time indoor tracking system for the hospitals can help direct patients or visitors to the right place in an instant.

 A few additional features along with geolocation that your app can have :

 Everyone has heard the line “If you don’t like the weather in Chicago, wait five minutes.”
 If your end users reside in Chicago or Denver, they know how unpredictable weather gets around there.
 So, weather apps are a must for them.